svazzole/sparsevar/README.md

 The functions included for model estimation are:

 - `fitVAR`: to estimate a sparse VAR multivariate time series with ENET, SCAD or MC+;
+- `fitVARX`: to estimate a sparse VAR-X model using ENET;
 - `fitVECM`: to estimate a sparse VECM (Vector Error Correction Model) using LS with penalty (again: ENET, SCAD or MC+);
 - `impulseResponse`: compute the impulse response function;
-- `errorBands`: estimate the error bands for the IRF (using bootstrap);
+- `errorBands`: estimate the error bands for the IRF (using bootstrap).

 For simulations:

 - `simulateVAR`: to generate a sparse VAR multivariate time series;
+- `simulateVARX`: to generate a sparse VARX time series;
-- `createSparseMatrix`: used to create sparse matrices with a given density;
+- `createSparseMatrix`: used to create sparse matrices with a given density.

 For plotting: